 Black Friday's biggest deals and savings

 Concerned about Black Friday shopping?
-Customers figuring out what gifts to buy friends and family can already start doing their research.
+Customers figuring out what gifts to buy friends and family can already start taking advantage of holiday deals.

 Thanksgiving is on Nov.
-23 -- but retailers have already started offering Black Friday deals to customers.
+23 -- but retailers have already started offering Black Friday offers to customers.

 Read on for some of the promotions that are currently available -- and others that will soon be.